All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do you reconstitute MOTS-c?

 Add bacteriostatic water to the lyophilized MOTS-c vial by slowly dripping it down the inside glass wall.
-Do not shake.
+Don't shake.
 A common ratio is 2 mL of bacteriostatic water per 10 mg vial, giving a concentration of 5 mg per mL.
 Let the powder dissolve fully (2 to 5 minutes), then refrigerate.

 How long does reconstituted MOTS-c last?